Maximize your Business Profitability with Python

 Profit reached: 328 euros/day

-Based on these results, your local bakery owner should focus his attention on Chocolate Cakes and Sandwiches to reach a maximum profit of 328 euros/day.
+Based on these results, your local bakery owner should focus on Chocolate Cakes and Sandwiches to reach a maximum profit of 328 euros/day.

-This result can be improved by implementing more constraints and parameters to ensure that your model shows the actual reality of your business.
+This result can be improved by adding more constraints and parameters to ensure your model reflects the realities of your business.

-- What is the utilization ratio of your resources?
+• What is the utilisation ratio of your resources?

 Sandwich = 20